Phones in Your Home

 Most expatriates opt for one of the more reliable broadband or other high speed internet access options.

 When cellular phones were first available in Indonesia they were an accessory to the wealthy members of society.
-Now, due to the affordability of the units available as well as the extremely reasonable telephone rates, many average Indonesians own a 'hand phone' including maids and drivers.
-Everyday communication has been made instantaneous because of access to these mobile phones.
+Now, due to the affordability of the units available as well as the extremely reasonable telephone rates, many average Indonesians own a hand phone (or HP - Hah pay) including maids and drivers.
+Everyday communication has been made much easier because of access to these mobile phones.